google/docsy-example/content/en/docs/Examples/Notebooks/General/mask_maker_tutorial.md

     False

-The mean profiles can be visualised or further processed (notice the Irish Sea region is missing because there were no profiles in the example dataset)
+The mean profiles can be visualised or further processed (notice the Irish Sea region and FSC are missing because there were no profiles in the example dataset)

 ```python